Tuscany Harvest Bike Tour

 Ride to Florence

-On our last day, choose between a late morning at the hotel or ride all the way across Chianti for a triumphant finish in Florence’s Piazzale Michelangelo.
-Whether you rode here or took a transfer, we say our goodbyes with the stunning Florentine skyline as our backdrop as guides see you off to your next adventure.
+On our last day, choose between a late morning at the hotel and a few extra cups of coffee, or rise early for an epic final ride all the way across Chianti, with a triumphant finish in Florence’s Piazzale Michelangelo.
+Whether you biked here or took a transfer, we say our goodbyes in the most wonderful Renaissance city in the world as our guides see you off from Florence to your next adventure.

 Meals: Breakfast